16.1 12-14 CK108: Introduction to topics

 To continue with a Master's thesis in computer science related to the topic of the seminar.

 An ability to give scientific presentations.
 An ability to peer-review and give feedback on written work and on presentations.
 Improved scientific writing skills on discrete algorithms topics.
 In-depth theoretical understanding of an advanced topic in discrete algorithms and/or experience in implementing and experimentally evaluating an advanced discrete algorithm.

-The course is offered in Spring 2018
+The course is offered annually in the Spring term.

 The topics of the course are related to recently lectured courses in discrete algorithms.

 Grading is 1..5.
 Presentation and written work of the seminar part are evaluated with a common grade.
 The 2-cr project part can be evaluated also as pass/fail.

 The final grade is a weighted average of the parts.